ZmnSCPxj/cldcb/client/README.md

 installing the wrapper into the plugins-dir of a C-Lightning node.

-The plugin has to know some details about the node, in particular it needs to know the node ID, and it has to get authorization from the node (in the form of a signature that attests a public key for the plugin itself).
+The plugin has to know some details about the node, in particular it needs to know the node ID, as well as the server ID.

 `cldcb-plugin`
 --------------